 Kenneth A. Evelyn, B.Sc.
 '32, M.D.
-'38, has taken over three new posts, as research professor of medicine at the University of British Columbia, director of the British Columbia Medical Research positives and sonior physician to the Institute and senior physician to the revenue for taxation.
+'38, has taken over three new posts, as research professor of medicine at the University of British Columbia, director of the British Columbia Medical Research Institute and senior physician to the Vancouver General Hospital.
+J. Gear McEntyre, B.A.
+'34, B.C.L.
+'38, has been appointed deputy minister of revenue for taxation.
+'40 Ernest Russell, R.C.N., B.Eng.
+'40, has been promoted to the rank of ordnance captain by the Department of National Defence.
+Ordnance Captain Russell is superintendent, Naval Armament Depot, Dartmouth, N.S.